The goal of the DCCL admission process is to bring together a diverse and highly-qualified

 - An earned masters' degree from a regionally accredited university with an overall

-grade point average (GPA) of 3.25 or better on a 4-point scale
+grade point average (GPA) of 3.25 or better on a 4-point scale (some exceptions may

 - Application materials (see below) that demonstrate: